consciousrepo/aionbio/content/executive-overview.md

 The MRI was originally created by Raymond Damadian to be a machine that could differentiate cancer tissue from healthy tissue based on a realization that electrical properties of the cells correlated with water dynamics.

-Damadian, in his 1971 paper proposing the MRI, stated “*My own experiments with Escherichia coli (6) suggested that altered selectivity coefficients of alkali cations in biologic tissue, such as occur in neoplastic tissue (5), can indicate alterations in tissue water structure.*”[^17] Here, alkali cations are sodium and potassium, the prime charge carriers in bioelectricity mentioned above, and tissue water structure changes are observable by the proposed MRI device.
+Damadian, in his 1971 paper proposing the MRI, stated “*My own experiments with Escherichia coli (6) suggested that altered selectivity coefficients of alkali cations in biologic tissue, such as occur in neoplastic tissue (5), can indicate alterations in tissue water structure.*”[^18] Here, alkali cations are sodium and potassium, the prime charge carriers in bioelectricity mentioned above, and tissue water structure changes are observable by the proposed MRI device.

-In 2025, it was published that T2 times, a parameter that allows the MRI to have contrast between tissues based on water dynamics, correlate with experimentally altered membrane voltage, further validating this perspective.[^18] It makes sense.
+In 2025, it was published that T2 times, a parameter that allows the MRI to have contrast between tissues based on water dynamics, correlate with experimentally altered membrane voltage, further validating this perspective.[^19] It makes sense.
 All biophysical parameters are inherently linked as they are different lenses through which to view the same whole.
-What matters to us is what are the easiest properties to measure in real time to develop our closed loop systems for applying fields to change states while reading the changes of those states at the same time.
+What matters to us is identifying properties we can measure in real time to build closed-loop control systems that apply fields to cells while simultaneously monitoring their state changes and adjusting the field parameters accordingly.

 ## Bioelectromagnetics Literature